cosmos/cosmos-sdk/docs/architecture/adr-027-deterministic-protobuf-serialization.md

 ## Context

 [Protobuf](https://developers.google.com/protocol-buffers/docs/proto3)
-seralization is not unique (i.e. there exist a practically unlimited number of valid binary representations for a protobuf document)<sup>1</sup>.
+serialization is not unique (i.e. there exist a practically unlimited number of valid binary representations for a protobuf document)<sup>1</sup>.
 For signature verification in Cosmos SDK, signer and verifier need to agree on the same serialization of a SignDoc as defined in